Thursday, 14 November 2024

 Just a few doors down the road was the beautiful ceramic frontage of the Windsor Castle, pictured in 2018:

-Sadly, no trace of the tiling remains.
+Sadly, it is now a shop and no trace of the tiling remains.

 On to the Charing Cross: